natysoz/expo-images-picker/README.md

 # expo-images-picker

-Multiple Asset Photos | Videos selecting package for Expo SDK 38+.
+Multiple Asset Photos | Videos selecting package for Expo SDK 39.

+"after" field Parse was fixed on Expo SDK 39 , it is now working smoothly on Android and IPhones.

 For users who use React native and managed workflow + Styled Components.

 [MediaLibrary](https://docs.expo.io/versions/latest/sdk/media-library).